-Frequently businesses require someone to type their documents, notes, correspondence and other materials.
+Frequently, businesses require someone to type their documents, notes, correspondence, and other materials.
 Who is suited for such a job?
-What is the difference between the people who type documents for a living – a typist, stenographer and a transcriptionist?
-Although all of these professions have similar-sounding jobs, their skills, experience and methods all vary greatly.
+What is the difference between the people who type documents for a living — a typist, stenographer, transcriptionist, or someone offering legal transcription services?
+Although all of these professions have similar-sounding job titles, their skills, experience, and methods vary significantly.

 Before your business decides to hire, it’s important to distinguish the differences between these roles so you hire the right person for the job.